 Published:

-Anyone who, as a Swiss marketplace, receives customer funds into its own platform account—even if only temporarily—may be holding public deposits within the meaning of the Banking Act (BankG).
-From this point on, the licensing requirements of the Swiss Financial Market Supervisory Authority (FINMA) and the due diligence obligations of the Anti-Money Laundering Act (GwG) apply.
-The regulatorily safest alternative for SMEs is a split payment model via a licensed Payment Service Provider (PSP), in which the customer funds never touch the marketplace.
+Any Swiss marketplace that accepts customer funds on its own platform account – even temporarily – may be holding public deposits within the meaning of the Banking Act (BankA).
+From this point, the licensing requirements of the Swiss Financial Market Supervisory Authority (FINMA) and the due diligence obligations of the Anti-Money Laundering Act (AMLA) apply.
+The regulatorily safest alternative for SMEs is a split-payment model via a licensed Payment Service Provider (PSP), where the customer funds never touch the marketplace.

-This guide explains what a platform account is, why short holding periods are not automatically harmless, where the line between a technical payment flow and a legal money flow lies, and what alternatives Swiss SMEs have.
+This guide explains what a platform account is, why short holding periods are not a blank check, where the line runs between technical payment flow and legal money flow, and what alternatives Swiss SMEs have.

 1. What is a platform account?

-A platform account is a bank account held in the name of the marketplace operator, into which payments from buyers are received before being forwarded to the actual sellers.
-The marketplace collects the funds, deducts its commission and periodically transfers the remainder to the individual merchants.
+A platform account is a bank account held in the name of the marketplace operator into which payments from buyers are received before they are forwarded to the actual sellers.
+The marketplace collects the funds, deducts its commission, and periodically transfers the remainder to the individual Comerciantes.

 Swiss law has a precise term for this: public deposits.
-And accepting them is, under Art.
+And obtaining them is in principle only permitted with a license according to Art.
 1 para.
-2 BankG, generally permitted only with a licence.
+2 BankA.

 2. Why "holding briefly" is not automatically unproblematic